Crystalline Spectral Form Factors

 The numerical calculations based on the random-walk-like model~\eqref{eq:U-CMV} agree well with theoretical estimates, e.g., see Figs.~\ref{fig:SFF-1} and~\ref{fig:SFF-2}.
-In particular, we confirmed that full expression~\eqref{eq:SFF-Coulomb} and Debye-Waller factor~\eqref{eq:Debye-Waller} approximate the exact SFF with an error less than several per cent when $\beta > 10$ and $e^{-2W} > 0.01$.
+In particular, we confirmed that full expression~\eqref{eq:SFF-Coulomb} and Debye-Waller factor~\eqref{eq:Debye-Waller} approximate the exact SFF with an error less than several percent when $\beta > 10$ and $e^{-2W} > 0.01$.

 Furthermore, the Gaussian approximation captures the order of the SFF singularities at multiples of the Heisenberg time.
-Differentiating~\eqref{eq:SFF-Coulomb} by $\tau = t/t_H$ in the limit $d \to \infty$, we find that the $n$-th derivative $K^{(n)}(\tau)$ at $\tau = 1, 2, \ldots$ is divergent for $n \ge \gamma$ (merely discontinuous if $n = \gamma$ and $n$ is odd), where \beq \gamma = 4 \tau^2 / \beta - 1~. \eeq In particular, this formula recovers the exact results~\cite{Mehta,Forrester} for $\tau = 1$ ($\beta = 1, 2, 4$) and $\tau = 2$ ($\beta = 4$).
+Differentiating~\eqref{eq:SFF-Coulomb} by $\tau = t/t_H$ in the limit $d \to \infty$, we find that the $n$th derivative $K^{(n)}(\tau)$ at $\tau = 1, 2, \ldots$ is divergent for $n \ge \gamma$ (merely discontinuous if $n = \gamma$ and $n$ is odd), where \beq \gamma = 4 \tau^2 / \beta - 1. \eeq In particular, this formula recovers the exact results~\cite{Mehta,Forrester} for $\tau = 1$ ($\beta = 1, 2, 4$) and $\tau = 2$ ($\beta = 4$), and shows that even for these standard RMT cases, the spectrum can be viewed as a strongly fluctuating crystal, with a singularity remaining at its first (and second for $\beta=4$) Bragg peak.
 However, we emphasize that Gaussian approximation~\eqref{eq:SFF-Coulomb} works only for relatively small times $\tau \ll \beta$ (see Supplemental Material for details).
-So, in general, the estimate~\eqref{eq:SFF-disc} is guaranteed to be valid only for $\tau \ll \beta$, even though properties of a given $\beta$ can significantly extend this region~\footnote{For a rational $\beta / 2 = p / q$ with $p$ and~$q$ mutually prime, the asymptotic expansion of the density-density correlation function of the circular $\beta$-ensemble, Eq.~(13.226) in~\cite{Forrester}, implies that the SFF has no singularities for $\tau > p$, whereas Eq.~\eqref{eq:SFF-disc} is valid for $\tau \le p$.}.
+So, in general, the estimate~\eqref{eq:SFF-disc} is guaranteed to be valid only for $\tau \ll \beta$, even though properties of a given $\beta$ can significantly extend this region~\footnote{For a rational $\beta / 2 = p / q$ with $p$ and~$q$ mutually prime, the asymptotic expansion of the density-density correlation function of the circular $\beta$ ensemble, Eq.~(13.226) in~\cite{Forrester}, implies that the SFF has no singularities for $\tau > p$, whereas Eq.~\eqref{eq:SFF-disc} is valid for $\tau \le p$.}.
 This limitation explains the discrepancy between Eq.~\eqref{eq:SFF-disc} and exact $\beta = 1, 2, 4$ results at larger times, where the SFF in those specific cases has no singularities.
 Nevertheless, it leaves ample room for conspicuous crystalline-like behavior of the SFF for any $\beta \gg 1$.